dest072595/chem274B_final_project/README.md

 # Contributors:  Austin Glover, Destinee Maldonaldo, Sam Wollenburg

-# Date Created: Dec 1, 2023
+# Date Created: Dec 6, 2023

 # Directory Path: Assignment4/

-This is the main directory for Assigment #4 Graph algorithms and optional matrix-matrix multiplication.

 LIST OF SUBDIRECTORIES IN THIS DIRECTORY:
 Students need to create the following subdirectories for this Assigment:

+- Applications/ : Contains the COVID19 applications.
-- Bin/
+- Bin/ : Contains the binary executables.
-- Lib/
-- Report/
-- Include/
+- Include/ : Contains the header files.
-- Source/
+- Source/ : Contains the cellular automata source file.
-- Source/Datatypes/ (place here your Graph data structures)
-- Source/Math (place here your matrix-matrix sequential and parallel implementations)
-- Tests/ (test the functionality you develop)
-- Utils/ (include some relevant utilities from previous modules)
+- Tests/ : Contains cellular automata tests.
+- Utils/Monte_Carlo : Contains the Monte Carlo simulation notebook.
+- Utils/Visualization : Contains the COVID-19 animation.
+- Utils/Visualization/Data : Contains the output CSVs from the COVID-19 application.

 LIST OF FILES IN THIS DIRECTORY:

-- README : This file, provides an overview of the repository
+- README.md : This file.
-- Makefile: Contains the commands needed to
+- Makefile: Contains the targets:

-# - Students need to also place their Answers-Assignment4.pdf
+  - `all` : Compiles all of the CPP executables and moves them to ./Bin.
+  - `clean` : Removes all of the C++ executables from ./Bin.

 # file in this directory